 You should always discuss the case with anyone and everyone, especially with family members at the dinner table – it makes an interesting conversation.

-Always post comments about the trial on social media websites like Facebook or Twitter – even before the trial’s finished – the public, and you’re Facebook friends and Twitter followers have a right to know about the case.
+Always post comments about the trial on social media websites like Facebook or X – even before the trial’s finished – the public, and your Facebook friends and X followers have a right to know about the case.

 If anyone approaches you about the trial